romesh-fdo/order_system/README.md

    First, clone the project from GitHub to your local machine.

 2. **Configure the Environment**:
-   Open the `.env` file and add your configurations.
+   Create `.env` using `.env.example` file and add your configurations.
 Make sure to set up your database connection and other necessary settings.

 3. **Run the Following Commands**: